-Making the smoothie is SO simple.
+Making the blueberry oatmeal smoothie is SO simple and easy.
 First, you get your blender, put in the oats, and blend until it kinda forms a powder.
 Then you add the rest of the ingredients and blend until smooth!
 So simple.

-This makes 2 small smoothies or one big smoothie.
-I like to make two smoothies to share with my husband, but if he’s not around, I’ll definitely drink it all myself!
+This makes two small smoothies or one big smoothie.
+I like to make two smoothies to share with my husband, but if he's not around, I'll definitely drink it all myself!

 Blueberry Oatmeal Smoothie

 - ¼ cup oats quick cook or old fashioned

 - ½ frozen banana

 - Add the oats to a blender.
 Blend until the oats form a powder.

 - Add the almond milk, blueberries, and banana to the blender.
 Blend until smooth.